LGUG2Z/komorebi/README.md

 # Contribution Guidelines

 If you would like to contribute to `komorebi` please take the time to carefully read the guidelines below.

+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more information about how code contributions to `komorebi` are licensed.

 ## Commit hygiene